 3 In its response to the exit conference and the Interim Audit Report, USVAF referred to these transactions as "ACH wire transfers."
 The Audit staff likewise referred to the transactions as wire transfers in the Interim Audit Report; however, these outgoing electronic payments are labeled as "ACH" transactions on USVAF's bank statements.
-To conform to the terminology in the bank statements, the Audit staff will refer to these as "ACH" transactions in this and the subsequent audit reports.
+To conform to the terminology in the bank statements, the Audit staff will refer to these as "ACH" transactions.

 4 Based on the results of the Office of General Counsel's Business Entity Search on https://esos.nv.gov/EntitySearch/OnlineEntitySearch.
 In its response to the exit conference, USVAF stated that the US Veterans Assistance Foundation LLC does not exist.
-See Finding 5.
+See Issue 2, p.
+23.